montrehack/montrehack.github.com/README.md

 ## Local testing

+NOTE: Ruby switching complexity has been introduced because GitHub pages uses Jekyll 3.x and Jekyll 3.x does not work with Ruby 3.x

+To manage ruby versions install [chruby](https://github.com/postmodern/chruby#install) and [ruby-install](https://github.com/postmodern/ruby-install#install).
+Install the [auto-switching feature](https://github.com/postmodern/chruby#auto-switching) as well.

+	ruby-install ruby 2.7

-First, setup your stuff.
-We are following github's recommandations: <https://help.github.com/articles/setting-up-your-github-pages-site-locally-with-jekyll/>.
+Then, in a new terminal, following github's recommandations: <https://help.github.com/articles/setting-up-your-github-pages-site-locally-with-jekyll/>.
 Make sure you have `bundle` and that you ran `bundle install` inside the repo.

 * To run the dev server: